 Schedule & Communication Cards

 I used the Tactile Connections Kit: Symbols for Communication from APH to create the following labels.
-I printed the labels in 18 pt font and printed on Avery address labels (two per label and cut in half to fit on the card).
+I printed the labels in 18 pt font and printed on Avery address labels (two per label if using standard label size and cut in half to fit on the card - or purchase smaller labels).
 I used the clear adhesive sheets to add the braille (I chose contracted braille).
 Finally, I selected an object to represent each activity.
 Please remember these are just some possibilities and you should select materials that make sense to your student.

 FREE VI Program Templates

 Become a member for FREE to access the Printable VI Program Templates to support your district's vision program.
 Includes VI Program resources, FVE/LMA templates and NEW Sample FVE Reports ebook.
 Simply click on Log In|Register in the navigation bar at the top of the page and follow the directions to register and create your password.

 Receive the latest news, notification of recent articles, current job postings, access to FREE forms and templates, and notifications of training opportunities.

 Due to the nationwide shortage of vision professionals, it can be challenging to locate personnel.
 Announce a job vacancy on the Job Exchange of Teaching Students with Visual Impairments, an online listing of jobs specific to the visual impairment field.